 Help your users become healthier, wealthier, and wiser

 2016 marks the death of Blackhat SEO.
 Well, it should, anyway.
-Keyword stuffing, buying links—all those outdated practices have finally been ousted for what they really are: Cheats.
+Keyword stuffing, buying links—all those old practices have finally been ousted for what they are: Cheats.
 Hacks.
 Scams.
-And although content isn’t usually part of what many consider as “web design,” it should be considered equally important.
+And although the content isn’t usually part of what many consider as “web design,” it should be regarded as equally important.

 Google is cracking down on sites that use blackhat techniques and slapping them with penalties and rankings decreases.
 So it’s pretty clear what you should be doing: following Google’s Webmaster Guidelines to a T.

 But how do you rank for your keywords without drawing Google’s ire?
 How do you come across as not spammy?